threedy-io/webvis-angular-typescript/README.md

 - `THREEDY_WEBVIS_URL` : Link to the webvis instance where webvis.js is located.
 Change this to your own instance location in `environment.ts`.
 The latest version is 3.7. [https://demo.threedy.io/repo/webvis/webvis.js?next](https://demo.threedy.io/repo/webvis/webvis.js?next)

 ## License

-This sample is licensed under the terms of the MIT License.
-Please see the LICENSE file for full details.
+This example is provided under the terms of the MIT License.
+Please see the [LICENSE](./LICENSE) for full details.

-## How to report an issue
+## How to report an issue.

-For any report please [contact us](https://i3dhub.atlassian.net/servicedesk/customer/portal/2).
+For any report please [contact us](mailto:github-threedy@threedy.io).